How Sandra Day O'Connor Beat the Odds, Ruled the Court, and Became the Most Powerful Woman in America

 “She wouldn’t have felt her vote was any different than anyone else’s vote,” Citron says.
 Indeed, O’Connor was the glue of the court.
 “She knew you have to talk—it’s not a question of talking about the court stuff, you have to know people,” recalls NPR legal affairs correspondent Nina Totenberg.
 She set up regular lunches with the justices and took her clerks and staff out hiking, fly-fishing, and white-water rafting.
 When Ruth Bader Ginsburg was diagnosed with colon cancer in 1999, O’Connor was the first person to call her in the hospital.
 She reached out to the community, too: In 2001, she made a guest appearance at Washington, D.C.’s Shakespeare Theatre to bring King Lear to trial.
 (The verdict?
 “Not mad.”)

 Retired since 2006, O’Connor sees the current trio of lady justices as her legacy, but her footprint is vastly larger.
 “We really can’t exaggerate how much it affected things,” McGregor says.
 “This was still a time in the legal profession where women were regarded as not capable … Once someone is a member of the Supreme Court and is doing the job well, it’s really hard to argue that women aren’t qualified.”
 The statistics don’t lie.
 Today, the ratio of women to men studying law tickles 50 percent.
 Women make up about 33 percent of lawyers and 27 percent of state judges.
 While the numbers aren’t equal, O’Connor kicked the door wide open so that one day, they may be.

-This story appears in March/April issue of mental_floss magazine: 54 Powerful Women Who Changed the World.
+This story appeared in March/April 2016 issue of mental_floss magazine: 54 Powerful Women Who Changed the World.